What can we learn from Chris Froome’s disc brake scepticism? - Cycling Weekly

 What could be going wrong?

-Froome’s comments around warped rotors and rubbing disc brake pads are not unique – we’ve heard them all before and likely we’ve experienced them, too.
+Froome’s comments around warped rotors and rubbing disc brake pads are not unique.
 So clearly, there are cases where disc brake technology can throw up issues – and these are areas where the technology and compatibility need to improve.

 Rotors